Water Damage Restoration in Sacramento, California

 Sacramento's combined sewer system covering 7,500 acres in Downtown, East Sacramento, Oak Park, and Land Park mixes stormwater with sewage in the same century-old pipes.
 During heavy winter storms, the system can overflow, pushing contaminated Category 3 water — the most hazardous classification — back into homes through floor drains, toilets, and shower drains.
 Category 3 water damage requires specialized remediation including full demolition of affected materials, antimicrobial treatment, and structural drying, costing significantly more than clean water damage.

-Don't wait for a small problem to become a big one.
-Call now and we'll connect you with a licensed Sacramento water damage pro.
+Don't wait for a small problem to become a bigger repair.
+Call now to request a connection to an independent Sacramento water damage provider.

 Acting fast limits damage and protects your insurance claim.
 Here's what to do while you wait for help.